 You probably already know about quinoa, but I'm going to share specifics anyway since I'm writing it up for the ingredient list in my upcoming book!

-Quinoa (pronounced “keenwah”) is a seed, not a grain, and is considered a pseudo-cereal (as are amaranth and buckwheat) and is actually a member of the spinach and beet family.
+Quinoa (pronounced “keenwah”) is a seed, not a grain.
+It is actually considered a pseudo-cereal (as are amaranth and buckwheat) and is actually a member of the spinach and beet family.

-No matter the label, quinoa has a high-protein content (4g of protein per 1/2 cup), has a low glycemic index, is high in magnesium, iron, fiber, and manganese, and is one of the few plants that provides all the essential amino acids.
+No matter the label, quinoa has a high-protein content (4g of protein per ½ cup).
+It also has a low glycemic index, is high in magnesium, iron, fiber, and manganese.
+And finally, it is one of the few plants that provides all the essential amino acids.

-Quinoa can be eaten raw or cooked, but rinse in a strainer either way to remove the bitter residue of saponins, a natural occurring plant-defense.
+Quinoa can actually be eaten raw (as popped quinoa toppings on yogurt or ice cream) or cooked as in this recipe.
+In both situations, however, rinse it in a strainer to remove the bitter residue of saponins, a natural occurring plant-defense.